acquiringlabs/acquiring/README.md

-# Django Acquiring
+# Acquiring

 Payment Orchestration Library for Django.

 ## Overview

-Django Acquiring aspires to be a flexible and effective toolkit for building applications that handle money.
+Acquiring aspires to be a flexible and effective toolkit for building applications that handle money.

 Some reasons you might want to check it out: